Bash back better: Here’s what governing by crisis looks like

 In large measure, Democratic moderates want the infrastructure plan, liberals want the ultimate package and Biden wants both.
 The divisions bared inside the party over this agenda could leave him with neither.

-As negotiations with lawmakers proceeded behind in private midweek, Biden press secretary Jen Psaki joked that the outcome would determine whether the Biden administration was living in an idealistic drama or a farce.
+As negotiations with lawmakers proceeded in private midweek, Biden press secretary Jen Psaki joked that the outcome would determine whether the Biden administration was living in an idealistic drama or a farce.

-“Maybe “The West Wing” if something good happens,” she said.
+“Maybe ‘The West Wing’ if something good happens,” she said.
 “Maybe ‘Veep’ if not.”

 Republicans hurled their favorite insult with abandon, branding Democrats as wannabe socialists, and leveraged the disarray to try to define Biden as an inept leader.